The Effect of Time Series Distance Functions on Functional Climate Networks: Conclusions

-One advantage of climate networks models is the possibility to inspect the dynamics of the systems.
-We show here that alternative distance functions capture different teleconnections that present similar patterns to some climatological phenomena like the Pacific-South American (PSA) pattern, Antarctic Oscillation (AAO), and the Indian Ocean Dipole (IOD).
-Therefore, we conclude that our results represent an advancement for the climate sciences because they allow the investigation of climate patterns from a different point of view.
-This new approach may lead to a better understanding of how global climate patterns occur.
+One advantage of functional climate networks is the possibility to inspect the climate dynamics from a complementary perspective.
+We have shown here that alternative distance functions capture different teleconnections that present patterns similar to some known climate phenomena like the Pacific-South America (PSA) pattern, Antarctic Oscillation (AAO), and Indian Ocean Dipole (IOD).
+Phenomena like these have not been investigated in previous works using climate networks.
+A few distance functions, such as CDM and Gower (Fig. \ref{fig:teleconnections}), did not present coherent spatial patterns.
+It does not mean that a pattern does not exist, but that we cannot identify any using our methodology.
+We believe that this is not a limitation in our methodology, but an indicative that some distance functions can be inappropriate for the study of climate.
+To conclude, we believe that our results provide a new perspective for climate science because they allow the investigation of climate patterns from a different point of view.
+This advanced approach could finally lead to a better understanding of how global climate patterns emerge.

-In this paper, our analysis was focused on a network perspective.
-We observed differences in the topologies of climate networks generated by different distance functions.
-These distance functions capture information that previous studies have not found.
+In summary, we have observed differences in the topologies of climate networks generated by different distance functions.
+These distance functions capture non-trivial climatological phenomena that previous studies on climate network have not found.
 This research opens many opportunities for future works.
-One obvious next step is the thorough evaluation of the climatological patterns and the deep reasons behind the topological differences.
-This analysis is out of the scope of this paper and should be provided in future works.
-Different climatological variables can also be studied using the distance functions here presented.
-This investigation can also be considered in a temporal network perspective, what may reveal new temporal patterns.
+One obvious next step is the thorough evaluation of the climate patterns and the deep reasons behind the topological differences.
+This analysis can be easily extended to different climate variables using the distance functions used in this study.
+Other distance functions may also be considered, for example, synchronization-based measures and causality analysis can be applied.
+Ultimately, taking temporal variations in the corresponding climate patterns into account, such an investigation can also be extended into a temporal network framework.